josephzxy/josephzxy/README.md

 ## Hi, I am Joseph Zhu👋

-- Senior Software Engineer with DevOps skills & exposure in blockchain industry.
+- Fullstack | DevOps | Blockchain 👨🏻‍💻
-- Fluent in English, Cantonese, and native in Mandarin.
+- Fluent in 🇬🇧 🇨🇳 🇭🇰

-## My LinkedIn Profile 🤓
+## LinkedIn Profile 🤓
 https://www.linkedin.com/in/josephzxy

+## Education 📚
+- Master in The University of Hong Kong 🇭🇰
+- Bachlor in Wuhan University 🇨🇳

 <!--
 **josephzxy/josephzxy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.